Skip to content

 Panama is the bridge between continents and the narrow division between two oceans, a unique position that has bestowed it with hidden treasures and enormous biodiversity.

 A narrow isthmus between the Pacific Ocean and Caribbean Sea and home to more than 30 marine protected areas, Panama offers the perfect setting to explore a wide range of unique marine environments on your vacation.
-On our 8-day Panama snorkeling trip, we visit three beautiful marine protected areas on both coasts: Coíba National Park and Gulf of Chiriquí National Marine Park in the Pacific, and Isla Bastimentos National Marine Park (Bocas del Toro area) in the Caribbean.
+On our Panama snorkeling trip, we visit three beautiful marine protected areas on both coasts: Coíba National Park and Gulf of Chiriquí National Marine Park in the Pacific, and Isla Bastimentos National Marine Park (Bocas del Toro area) in the Caribbean.

 Meet 3 of Panama’s Best Marine Parks